foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/utility_functions/utility_functions.rst

 Helper Functions Group
 ----------------------

-Implementations are required to implement the following Helper functions which are used for getting information from data structures and performing various operations on it.
+The following Helper functions are used for getting information from data structures and performing various operations on them.

  - :ref:`get_elem_size`